Received her bachelor’s degree in journalism at IU and now is a master’s degree student in the global journalism sequence

 I’ve done research about the online dialogue from the 10th anniversary of 9/11.
 I’ve been interested in how that’s been memorialized online, and in other forms of media and museums.
 Specifically, I looked at what the Smithsonian museums did and have been doing.

-I also worked on centennial preparations for the journalism school.
+I also worked on centennial preparations for the journalism program.
 I helped write the book about the past 100 years and put together the wall describing the history.
 They needed an alumna who knew history, and that was me.

 On the program: